 3. Visit Chiang Kai-Shek Memorial – we had a funny story finding the Chiang Kai-Shek Memorial.
 We were trying to use the google maps but for some reason we had it mixed up with the Chiang Kai-Shek Memorial University.
 Hahaha.
 So we had to take a taxi out of frustration in finding it.

 4. Food trip and shopping at Ximending Night Market – Thomas and I got addicted to their milk teas!
 I think that’s what we did most of the time from Ximending Night Market hehe.
 And of course that large fried chicken from Hot Star!

 It’s totally free to walk around and it will depend on you how much you want to spend for food or shopping!

-Find a cat cafe – okay, this one is not totally free.
-Customers are required to purchase a food/drink item to stay in the cafe.
+5. Find a cat cafe – okay, this one is not totally free.
+You will need to purchase a food/drink item to stay in the cafe.
 From what I’ve read, the first ever cat cafe was from Taipei.
 But the one we went to is the Genki Cats Cafe where in they mostly have maine coon cats.
 Nothing fancy, just the joy of being able to pet these cats.

 Bonus!
 Hunt for the best bubble milk tea in Taiwan – Taiwan is famous for their bubble teas.
 So it’s literally everywhere.
 But I loved the one I found in Ximen with small bubbles.
 It was my first time to try it because normally I get the normal size ones so it was a little bit fun getting a lot of tiny bubbles in one sip!
 Other famous milk tea places are coco and chatime.